Non-equilibrium statistical mechanics of the turbulent energy cascade: irreversibility and response functions: Introduction

 At first we compare the behavior of the asymmetric time correlations and response functions either when the system is forced and dissipated or unforced and inviscid.
-In the latter case, unlike the former, an equilibrium state establishes similarly to the well known absolute equilibrium of the truncated Euler equation \cite{kraichnan1973helical,RoseSulem78}, of which the inviscid shell model is a toy model version.
+In the latter case, unlike the former, an equilibrium state establishes similarly to the well known absolute equilibrium of the truncated Euler equations \cite{kraichnan1973helical,RoseSulem78}, which were numerically studied by looking either at the transient stages leading to the equilibrium state \cite{cichowlas} or at the spatio-temporal decorrelation of two copies of the system \cite{murugan2021prl}.
+The inviscid shell model represents a toy model version of the truncated Euler equations.
 The asymmetric time correlations of the energy vanish for the inviscid (equilibrium) shell model while are clearly different from zero in the forced and dissipated (non-equilibrium) shell model, quantifying the breaking of time reversibility.
 In particular, we show that it is enough to look at the short time behavior of such correlations which is associated to the third order moment of the shell energy rate of change, similarly to what observed in Ref.~\cite{FalkovichPnas} for tracer dynamics.
 Similarly, clear asymmetries in the relaxation of energy at wavenumbers smaller or larger than the perturbed shell distinguish the non-equilibrium and equilibrium cases and the direction of the cascade in the former case.
 Then, we apply these tools to the case in which the shell model is forced at intermediate scales.
-At scales smaller than the forced one the usual energy cascade is expected while, as we will show, at larger scales the behavior of correlations and responses is compatible with an equilibrium state as conjectured \cite{Frisch95} and to some extent shown also in direct numerical simulations of NSE \cite{dallas2015statistical,alexakis2019thermal} and experiments \cite{gorce2022statistical}, although this was recently challenged \cite{ding2023departure}.
+At scales smaller than the forced one the usual energy cascade is expected while, as we will show, at larger scales the behavior of correlations and responses is compatible with an equilibrium state as conjectured \cite{Frisch95} and to some extent shown also in direct numerical simulations of NSE \cite{dallas2015statistical,alexakis2019thermal} and experiments \cite{gorce2022statistical}, although this was recently challenged \cite{ding2023departure,hosking_schekochihin_2023}.

 The paper is organized as follows.
 In Sec.~\ref{sec:model} we introduce the shell model for turbulent energy cascade and make a resume of its main properties.
 Section~\ref{sec:tools} presents the main tools used to probe the non-equilibrium properties of the energy cascade, namely the asymmetric correlation functions and the non-diagonal energy response functions.
 In Sec.~\ref{Results} we present the results, in particular: first we contrast the behavior of the asymmetric correlations of the shell energy in the shell model forced at large scales with those of the inviscid and unforced shell model; then we explore the non-diagonal energy response functions in the same settings; finally we consider the forced shell model and explore the behavior of the two quantities at scales larger and smaller than the forcing scale in order to ascertain the equilibrium or non-equilibrium character of the former.
 Section~\ref{Conclusions} is devoted to conclusions and offers a perspective on future investigations.
 Several Appendices complement the main text: App.~\ref{app:numerics} provides some details on the simulations including a table with the parameters; App.~\ref{app:Pomeau} discusses some subtleties related to the computation of the asymmetric correlation functions; App.~\ref{app:equilibrium} complements the study of the inviscid unforced shell model; finally, App.~\ref{appendixdRdt} provides a derivation for the small time behavior of the energy response functions.